 Sub-expressions can be grouped together by surrounding them with parentheses.
-This can be used to alter the normal precedence of some operations.
+This can alter the normal precedence of some operations.
 All subexpressions in parentheses are evaluated before the expressions surrounding them.
 The first example below shows how multiplication normally occurs before addition.
 The second example applies parentheses to have the addition take precedence.